 What does Vancouver New Condos Do?

-Vancouver New Condos are licensed Realtors who help the buyers and sellers of new homes throughout British Columbia, Canada.
-This includes presale condos, off plan properties, new homes, and new townhomes.
+Vancouver New Condos are licensed Realtors who help the buyers and sellers of properties especially presales throughout British Columbia, Canada.
+This includes assisting with the following:

 What does Vancouver New Condos Not Do?